If your retail shop has windows facing the main street, you can attract passerby and potential clients with QR Codes on shop windows.

-- With QR Code vCard and QR Code Business Page, your customers can instantly save your business details on their mobile phones without having to type them out.
+- With QR Code vCard and QR Code Business Page, your customers can instantly save your business details on their mobile phones without typing.

-- Bring your customers close to you by connecting them with your social media life as IG, FB, and Twitter stories, posts, events, live videos, etc. using QR Code Social Media.
+- Bring your customers close to you by connecting them with your social media life such as IG, FB, Twitter stories, posts, events, live videos, using Social Media QR Codes.

 - Share discounts coupons, online services, and other promotional offers using QR Code URL or Landing Page.